Let's take a quick history lesson.

-Mitrefinch is a UK-based company responsible for developing the very first computerised staff clocking system, in the early 1980s.
-This innovation led to the company being featured for their ‘technology of the future’ on the television program Tomorrow’s World, and they have continued to lead the way with biometric clocking systems.
+Mitrefinch is a UK-based company responsible for developing the very first computerised staff clocking system in the early 1980s.
+This innovation led to the company being featured for their ‘technology of the future’ on the TV program Tomorrow’s World, and they have continued to lead the way with biometric clocking systems.

 - Bespoke approach to time and attendance means a tailored solution for your business

-- Online reviews criticise ‘inadequate’ levels of customer support
+- Online reviews speak highly of customer support services

 Best for shift planning

 Planday works a bit like a social networking site, making shift data visible in real time.
-Employees can swap shifts or vacations, so management need only approve the swap, instead of organising it.
+Employees can swap shifts or holidays, so management need only approve the swap, instead of organising it.
 While the advantages of all this are obvious, there's a key additional benefit of Planday's smart technology that's now more prescient than ever – it's COVID-19 secure.

 - Social network-like approach brings you data in real time

 - Might not be as suitable for businesses not working on a shift system

 ISGUS UK offers modular systems of real-time staff clocking and access control management.
 Data can be harvested for project management, holiday scheduling and payroll systems.
 The company also provides industry-specific clocking-in solutions, and excels in providing systems that promote flexible and remote working.
 As for the clocking-in machines themselves, we can only describe them as tamper-proof – and downright elegant, too.

 ISGUS UK was founded in 1888.
 In the more than 130 years that have elapsed since, it's gone from patenting mechanical clocks for watchmen to today’s hi-tech biometric equipment and staff management systems.